-2.2.5 The %list Command.
+2.2.6 The %list Command.

-%list is called to obtain a list of all the configuration tree instances of a particular template tree node.
+list is called to obtain a list of all the configuration tree instances of a particular template tree node.
 For example, a particular template tree node might represent the interfaces on a router.
 The configuration tree would then contain an instance of this node for each interface currently configured.
-The %list command on this node would then return the list of interfaces.
+The list command on this node would then return the list of interfaces.

-- The first parameter indicates the form of action to take to perform this action typically it is xrl which indicates an XRL should be called. - If the action is xrl, then the second parameter gives the XRL to call to return the list.
+- The first parameter indicates the form of action to take to perform this action typically it is xrl which indicates an XRL should be called.
+To execute an external program instead, the action should be program. - If the action is xr1, then the second parameter specifies the XRL to call to return the list. - If the action is program, then the second parameter specifies the program to execute to return the list.

-2.2.6 The %delete Command.
+2.2.7 The %delete Command.

-%delete is called to delete a configuration tree node and all its children.
-A node that has a %create or %activate command should also have a %delete command.
+delete is called to delete a configuration tree node and all its children.
+A node that has a create or activate command should also have a delete command.

-- The first parameter indicates the form of action to take to perform this action typically it is xrl which indicates an XRL should be called. - If the action is xrl, then the second parameter gives the XRL to call to delete the configuration tree instance of this template tree node.
+- The first parameter indicates the form of action to take to perform this action typically it is xrl which indicates an XRL should be called.
+To execute an external program instead, the action should be program. - If the action is xrl, then the second parameter specifies the XRL to call to delete the configuration tree instance of this template tree node. - If the action is program, then the second parameter specifies the program to execute to delete the configuration tree instance of this template tree node.